 If you want to plan your train trips around Spain, have a look at a complete tutorial about train travel in Spain.
 There you can read all the information you need to organize your train journeys throughout the country.

-Seville has several long distance routes, most of them using AVE (Alta Velocidad Española) trains.
-These are high speed trains reaching more than 310 km/h (193 mi/h) allowing you to get to your destination very fast.
+Seville has several long distance routes, most of them using high speed trains.
+These reach more than 310 km/h (193 mi/h) allowing you to get to your destination very fast.

 Currently Renfe has 3 AVE routes from Seville:

 Seville has train connections with the main Andalusian cities (Córdoba, Málaga, Huelva, Cádiz, Jáen, Granada and Almería) as well as many other stops along these routes.

 All these routes are operated by Renfe exclusively.
 Moderate Speed trains offer very convenient fares and the trains are very reliable although some routes can be quite slow.